OpenNebula/docs/source/installation_and_configuration/opennebula_services/oneflow.rst

 Service Control
 ===============

-Manage operating system service ``opennebula-flow`` to change the server running state.
+Change the server running state by managing the operating system service ``opennebula-flow``.

 To start, restart, stop the server, execute one of: